Fighting for Victims of Land Rig Accidents in Longview, Marshall, & Nationwide

 When our Dallas land rig explosion lawyers investigate an incident, we often contend with multiple defendants—none of whom take responsibility for what happened.
 Fortunately for our clients, we've overcome this issue many times before.

-Driving While Exhausted: A Common Cause of Dallas Oilfield Injuries
+Driving While Exhausted: A Leading Cause of Dallas Oilfield Injuries

 Dallas Oilfield Explosions & Fires